 16. RESPONSIBLE FINANCIAL OFFICER

-a The Council shall appoint appropriate staff member(s) to undertake the work of the Responsible Financial Officer when the Responsible Financial Officer is absent.
+a The Town Clerk is the Council's Responsible Financial Officer.
+The Council shall appoint appropriate staff member(s) to undertake the work of the Responsible Financial Officer when the Town Clerk is absent.

 17. ACCOUNTS AND ACCOUNTING STATEMENTS